HX-Rd/GoogleAuthLib/README.md

 ### scopes
 *Optional*
-*Default is an array with one value 'user'*
+*Default is an array with these values 'https://www.googleapis.com/auth/plus.login https://www.googleapis.com/auth/plus.me https://www.googleapis.com/auth/userinfo.email https://www.googleapis.com/auth/userinfo.profile'*
 This is an array of scopes to request when doing the login.
 For full list of supported scope values take a look at githubs documentation [Github scopes](https://developer.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/)

 ## Using the login component